Over23/Linux_Configs/README.md

-# Linux_Configs
+# Useful configurations for Linux [usually RHEL]
-Save of useful Linux config and its templates
+- be careful, it is list of howtos not for direct copy and paste